cristianpana86/GeneratorBundle/Resources/doc/index.md

 This bundle is ready to be used with [Bootstrap](http://getbootstrap.com/) and with [Font Awesome](http://fortawesome.github.com/Font-Awesome/).
 Please note that current supported versions are Boostrap 3 and Font Awesome 4.
-If you use older versions, please use branch 2.3 of PUGXGeneratorBundle.

 So, you can download Bootstrap and Font Awesome in your bundle, or use a CDN.
 Then, you can use a simple layout, like this one: